Tag Archives: Bromance

 The Intouchables (2011), Omar Sy, Francois Cluzet

-Written and Directed by Olivier Nakache plus Eric Toledano and highlighting the pricelessness of true friendship, this well paced French drama / comedy will have you smiling and laughing more times than you can count.
+Written/directed by Olivier Nakache, plus Eric Toledano, and highlighting the pricelessness of true friendship, this well-paced French drama/comedy will have you smiling and laughing more times than you can count.

-If you thought all that was enough things to love in one movie… there’s also the music.
+If you thought all that was enough things to love in one movie, there’s also the music to take in.

 G